 Add the digitized completed membership documents to the Society’s digital archives.

-Input new member data into the ACGS on-line membership database.
+Input new member data into the ACGS on-line membership database and coordinate as necessary with the Membership Database Manager.

 DNA Considerations Regarding Membership Eligibility:

 While the Registrar may receive a copy of any member’s DNA results and place that report in their membership file folder, (similar to a birth certificate), it is not in the job description of the Registrar to conduct “matches”, as FTDNA has a far superior method of letting people with an interest and who will sign a release, get connected to others in the Project.
 Applicants with DNA evidence of being a MacGregor, but without a listed MacGregor family or sept name in their pedigree, may be considered for membership on a case-by-case basis.
 A paper trail is expected to be included with their formal application.